General Business

 College not required and not a guarantee of success.

-Four year College working as an intern with FAA controllers is the only practical route.
+Four year College including working as an intern with FAA controllers was the only practical route.